okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-oauth-for-okta/main/index.md

 ### Silent downscoping

-The Okta [Org Authorization Server](/docs/concepts/auth-servers/) returns all scopes that you request as long as the client app is permitted to use that scope (granted to the client app).
+The Okta [org authorization server](/docs/concepts/auth-servers/) returns all scopes that you request as long as the client app is permitted to use that scope (granted to the client app).
 It doesn't matter whether you have permissions for all the scopes that you request.
 If the scopes requested exist in the app's grants collection, those scopes are sent back in the access token.
 However, when you make a request to perform an action that you don't have permission to perform, the token doesn't work, and you receive an error.

 For example, if you are a Read Only Admin and request an access token that contains the `okta.authorizationServers.manage` scope and that scope exists in the client's grants collection, the access token returned contains that scope.
 However, the access token doesn't work when you try to modify an authorization server on `/api/v1/authorizationServers` because you lack the permissions.